browserengineering/book/book/scripts.md

         # ...
 ```

-Now, instead of the `querySelectorAll` handler returning `nodes`
-directly, it can allocate handles for each node and return those
+Now the `querySelectorAll` handler can allocate handles for each node
-handles instead:
+and return those handles instead:

 ``` {.python}
 def querySelectorAll(self, selector_text):